 In their speech, you often find categorical terms like "never", "always", "everyone", "nobody", etc.

-And if they are wrong and find out, they blamed others, of course!
+Moreover, if they are wrong and are caught, they blame others, of course!

 Don't believe everything manipulative people say.
 Question them, question their word, and dare to assert yourself.

 You are not fooled and do not have to put up with their big talk.